chrishantha/jfr-flame-graph/README.md

 Please run `install-mc-jars.sh` script.
 The script will output a file named `jmc_version.properties`, which will show you the version of Java Mission Control Dependencies used.

-Update `<jmc.version>` property in `pom.xml` and make sure version is equal to the version found in `jmc_version.properties`.
+Update `<jmc.version>` property in `pom.xml` and make sure that the version is equal to the version found in `jmc_version.properties`.

-Now you can run `mvn clean install`
+Now you can run `mvn clean install`.

 ## How to run

 After building, you can just run the JAR file.
-There is a script named `run.sh`
+There is a helper script named `run.sh` to run the jar file.

 For example: